 Trailer

-The HTTP Trailer header lists the header fields the sender will include in the trailer section of a chunked message.
+The HTTP Trailer request and response header announces which fields the sender will append after the final chunk in a chunked Transfer-Encoding message.

 Usage